moonmaster9000/wallet/readme.markdown

 The `cash!` method will setup action caching for your controllers (if they have any cache configuration in Wallet).

-With this code in place, Rails will action cache every action inside your home controller for the default TTL (time-to-live) duration: 10 minutes.
+With this code in place, Rails will action cache the `index` action inside your home controller for the default TTL (time-to-live) duration: 10 minutes.
 You can change the default ttl by passing a duration to the `default_ttl` method:

     Wallet.default_ttl = 2.minutes